swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

     include thoroughly reviewed and validated changes that benefit the model and can be replicated.

-    Establishing branch protection rules that require a pull request (PR) or merge request (MR) process before merging into the main codebase guarantees that all changes are reviewed.
+    Establishing branch protection rules that require a pull request (PR) process before merging into the main codebase guarantees that all changes are reviewed.
     This approach not only encourages collaboration and knowledge sharing among team members, but also reduces the risk of introducing errors that could disrupt the production workflow.

-    === ":simple-github: GitHub"

     To set up branch protection in your GitHub repository, navigate to **Settings > Branches**.
 Here, you can add branch protection rules for the `main` branch:

     * Check *Require a pull request before merging*
     * Uncheck *Allow force pushes*
     * Uncheck *Allow deletions*

-        These settings ensure that all changes pass the CI/CD pipeline before merging.

-    === ":simple-gitlab: GitLab"

-        To set up branch protection in your GitLab repository, navigate to **Settings > Repository > Protected branches**.
-Here, you can add protection rules for the `main` branch:

-        * From the *Allowed to merge* list, select **Developers + Maintainers**.
-        * From the *Allowed to push and merge* list, select **No one**.
-        * Uncheck *Allowed to force push*

     These settings ensure that all changes pass the CI/CD pipeline before merging.

 ### Switch back to the main branch and pull latest changes